PancakeBot/PancakePainter/README.md

 ### Local Run Prerequisites

-#### Io.js (2.4.x+) for node & npm
+#### Node.js (4.x+) & npm
 Required for automated builds and node module install.
-Electron uses Node.js' little brother fork, io.js.
-See [iojs.org](http://iojs.org) for installation for your operating system. `npm` is installed along with it.
-If you already have node installed, you can probably go without switching to io.js as electron provides its own io.js implementation built in.
+Electron uses Node.js and npm to manage running and packages.
+See [nodejs.org](http://iojs.org) for installation for your operating system. `npm` is installed along with it.
+If you already have node installed, you can probably go without upgrading as Electron provides its own node.js implementation built in.

 #### Electron (v0.30.x)
 Though the `src/index.html` may somewhat render in a regular browser, you're going to need to run it inside of Electron before it all works.
-After node/io.js is installed, just run from your terminal/console
+After node is installed, just run from your terminal/console
 `npm install -g electron-prebuilt` to install Electron on your path.
 When complete, just run `electron -v` to see the installed app version.